wix-incubator/wix-rest-docs/guides/API Query Language.md

 #### Logical operators

-* `$and`: Joins query clauses with a logical _AND_ and returns all documents that match the conditions of both clauses.
+* `$and`: Joins query clauses with a logical _AND_ and returns all items that match the conditions of both clauses.
-* `$or`: Joins query clauses with a logical _OR_ and returns all documents that match the conditions of either clause.
+* `$or`: Joins query clauses with a logical _OR_ and returns all items that match the conditions of either clause.
-* `$not`: Inverts the effect of a query expression and returns documents that don't match the query expression.
+* `$not`: Inverts the effect of a query expression and returns items that don't match the query expression.

 #### Element operators

-* `$exists`: Matches documents that have the specified field.
+* `$exists`: Matches items that have the specified field.

 #### Array operators